Memory Lapses: What's Normal, What's Not

 Dealing with Midlife Distractions

 Then why, I ask, are so many of us middle-agers pfumpfering around in search of our keys?
-Primarily, says De Santi, because we have so much more to pay attention to now than we did at a younger age.
+Primarily, says De Santi, these memory lapse symptoms are a result of how we have so much more to pay attention to now than we did at a younger age.
 "When I was 20 I'd study for a few hours and go out and party the rest of the night," says De Santi."I look at my own life today...I'm working 15 hours a day.
 My efforts as an adult have to be much more directed for longer periods of time.
 We don't realize how much we are demanding of ourselves and that we burn out after a certain number of hours."

-Undoubtedly, the ongoing salvo of information catapulted into our consciousness by BlackBerries, Tweets, e-mails, and cell phones has only added to our distraction.
+Undoubtedly, the ongoing salvo of information catapulted into our consciousness by iPhones, e-mails, and social apps has only added to our distraction.
 Diverting our attention to interrupting cell phones not only causes memory loss, it decreases the accuracy of our memory altogether, according to some research.
 "We don't start seeing significant and meaningful changes in memory performance until the age of 60."
 And even then, in the absence of illness, that doesn't signify inferior overall ability.

 This Is Your Brain.
 This Is Your Brain at 70.